openlookeng/hetu-core/hetu-docs/en/connector/carbondata.md

 ### Vacuum

-Vacuum operation translates to compaction in Carbondata.
-In Carbondata, there are two types of vacuum operation, Major and Minor.
+Vacuum operation translates to `compaction` in Carbondata.
+In Carbondata, there are two types of vacuum operation, `Major` and `Minor`.

 The following is a short description of the mapping between VACUUM and Carbondata compaction-

-* VACUUM TABLE table_name FULL translates to Major compaction which compacts segments based on a cumulative size restriction.
+* `VACUUM TABLE table_name FULL` translates to Major compaction which compacts segments based on a cumulative size restriction.

-* VACUUM TABLE table_name translates to Minor compaction which compacts segments based on a count restriction.
+* `VACUUM TABLE table_name` translates to Minor compaction which compacts segments based on a count restriction.

-The below operation triggers Minor Vacuum on a table with name, carbondata_table to merge multiple segments to a single segment.
+The below operation triggers Minor Vacuum on a table with name, `carbondata_table` to merge multiple segments to a single segment.
 ```sql
 VACUUM TABLE carbondata_table;
 ```